Raphaaal/fieldy/README.md

 1. Create an environment with `conda create --name fieldy python==3.8.16`
 2. Activate it with `conda activate fieldy`
 3. Install the requirements with `pip install -r requirements.txt`
+4. Setup `accelerate` with `accelerate config` and follow the instructions.

 ## Datasets loading